Joe Kernan (politician): Early life and education

 Joe Eugene Kernan III was born in Chicago, Illinois on April 8, 1946.
 He was the eldest of nine children.

-Kernan's father, Joseph E. Kernan Jr. (1923 - 2008), was a naval aviator during World War II and would go on to have a career in government service.
-His mother, Marian Powers Kernan (1922 - 1998), held a variety of jobs, including a tenure C&P Telephone, where she worked her way up to a communications representative.
+Kernan's father, Joseph E. Kernan Jr. (1923–2008), was a naval aviator during World War II and would go on to have a career in government service.
+His mother, Marian Powers Kernan (1922–1998), held a variety of jobs, including a tenure C&P Telephone, where she worked her way up to a communications representative.
 As a communications representative she handled The Pentagon's account, and held security clearance.

-Kernan's father was the unsuccessful Democratic nominee in 1963 fortthe 4th district seat on the South Bend Common Council, and in 1964 ran unsuccessfully for St. Joseph County commissioner.
+Kernan's father was the unsuccessful Democratic nominee in 1963 for the 4th district seat on the South Bend Common Council, and in 1964 ran unsuccessfully for St. Joseph County commissioner.

 Kernan's family moved to South Bend when he was ten years of age.
 Kernan graduated from St. Joseph High School in South Bend in 1964.

-He graduated in 1968 with a degree in Government from the University of Notre Dame.
+He graduated in 1968 with a degree in government from the University of Notre Dame.
 Kernan played on the university's baseball team, serving as a walk-on on the freshman team, and playing for the varsity team his sophomore and junior years in 1967 and 1968.
 He was initially an infielder, later switching to catcher in his junior year.

 Military service

 Kernan joined the United States Navy in 1969, and served as a Naval Flight Officer aboard the carrier USS Kitty Hawk.
-After he completed Naval Flight Officer training, reconnaissance training, & RA-5C Vigilante Replacement Air Group training, he served with RVAH-7 at Naval Air Station Albany, Georgi, until deploying to Southeast Asia aboard the aircraft carrier USS Kitty Hawk, where he served (flying 26 missions over Laos and North Vietnam) from February 1972 until a two-seat fighter plane he was serving as a weapons officer on was shot down by enemy forces while on a reconnaissance mission over North Vietnam and Kernan was detained as a prisoner of war on May 7, 1972.
-He was held as a prisoner of war for 11 months.
+After he completed Naval Flight Officer training, reconnaissance training, & RA-5C Vigilante Replacement Air Group training, he served with RVAH-7 at Naval Air Station Albany, Georgia, until deploying to Southeast Asia aboard the aircraft carrier USS Kitty Hawk, where he served (flying 26 missions over Laos and North Vietnam) from February 1972 until a two-seat fighter plane he was serving as a weapons officer on was shot down by enemy forces while on a reconnaissance mission over North Vietnam, during which he and the plane's pilot had been assessing bomb damage.
+He was detained as a prisoner of war on May 7, 1972.
+He was held as a prisoner of war for 11 months, being released in 1973.

-For part of his time as a prisoner of war, Kernan was imprisoned Hỏa Lò Prison, however he spent most of his sentence at a nearby prison dubbed "The Zoo".
-Kernan was repatriated on March 27, 1973 and continued on active duty with the Navy until December 1974.
+For part of his time as a prisoner of war, Kernan was imprisoned at Hỏa Lò Prison; however, he spent most of his sentence at a nearby prison dubbed "The Zoo".
+Kernan was repatriated on March 27, 1973, and continued on active duty with the Navy until December 1974.
 Kernan received the Distinguished Flying Cross, two Purple Hearts and the Navy Commendation Medal.
+After leaving active duty, Kernan would continue as an aviator, obtaining a private pilot's license in 1984.